ModMaster Manual - Troubleshooting

 "Unexpected"

-• The data may be a delayed response to an earlier request sent by ModMaster (this should be apparent in the trace output).
+• The message may be a delayed response to an earlier request sent by ModMaster (this should be apparent in the trace output).
 You may need to increase the response timeout setting if the slave or the comms link is slow.

 "Invalid read count (XXX) - response byte count (XXX) would not fit in a byte"

-The read request that you are attempting to send contains a count that is too large.
+The request that you are attempting to send contains a read count that is too large.
 The response would have to contain more than 255 bytes of data, and the byte count would then not fit into the single byte reserved for it in the response message.

 • If you think you should be able to send the request and you are using 32 or 64 bit registers, check that the Word Registers and Word Count settings are consistent with the slave.